carefree0910/carefree-learn-doc/docs/examples/iris.md

 Bravo!
 Our AutoML model beats the scikit-learn models 🥳

-If we are satisfied with the results, we can pack the models up into a zip file
+If we are satisfied with the results, we can pack the models up into a `.zip` file

 ```python
 # This will generate a pack.zip file.